-Many of you who read the blog and follow us on Instagram will know we have just returned from an epic two-week USA road trip in which we went from Portland to Yellowstone and back again.
+Many of you who read the blog and follow us on Instagram will know we did an epic two-week USA road trip in 2017 in which we went from Portland to Yellowstone and back again.
 It was 11 months in the planning, from Portland to Yellowstone, and came around rather quickly after we moved to Portugal.
 Before we knew it, we were getting ready to go.

 Portugal to London – Thursday, 1000 miles, 2 hours 30 minutes

-When we booked our flights to Portland from Heathrow last October, we were still well and truly living in Wales.
+When we booked our flights to Portland from Heathrow in October 2016, we were still well and truly living in Wales.
 Delta Airways had just opened their new (and the only) direct route from Heathrow to Portland, in association with Virgin Atlantic.
 This made a huge difference to how our trip was going to work out.
-When we had previously looked into the trip, we would have had at least one, if not two stop-overs.
+When we had previously looked into the trip, we would have had at least one, if not two stop-overs, trying to fly into an airport near to Yellowstone National Park.
 With a toddler in tow, this would not have been ideal.
 But a direct flight most definitely was.

 London to Portland – Saturday, 4897 miles, 10 hours

 Our flight from Heathrow to Portland with Delta Airways left London at 12.30pm and was scheduled to be 10 hours 55 minutes, arriving at 3.15pm local time.
 We actually arrived ahead of schedule at 2.30pm.
 This is the longest flight we have done with our son to date and it was us adults who were getting bored long before he was.

 If you are flying with a baby or toddler for the first time, check out my post with great tips for flying with babies and toddlers here.